digitalrebar/provision/doc/operations/virtualmedia-iso-booting.rst

 Due to the customized and unique design of each BMC in different manufacturers hardware platforms, the Virtual Media boot functions only work on limited platform types.
-Here is the current list of support in the DDRP platform by vendor.
+Here is the current list of support in DRP by vendor.

 ==========  ============  ===================================================================
 Vendor      Working?
 Notes